theleokul/dynamic-ttsr/README.md

 ```

 > To train the TTSR on the original pipeline, just follow the guide from the authors repository.
+> Experiment 10 was provided on the original pipeline, you can follow their instructions (but just use a black reference frame to reproduce the result)

 ## Highlighted results